-Most Christians aren’t aware that more than 2 billion people have never heard about Jesus.
+Most Christians aren’t aware that more than 3 billion people or 40% of the world's population have never heard about Jesus.

 If they do know, they don’t know what to do about it.
 It’s overwhelming.
 Radio and media is one of the most effective ways to take the Good News to people in hardest-to-reach places.

 The unreached include: